wimika/moneyguaed-xamarin/README.md

 # moneyguard-xamarin
-This repository contains a sample Xamarin Android project that links Moneyguard SDK for Xamarin (Android).
+This repository contains a sample Xamarin project that links Moneyguard SDK for Xamarin.